copperdogma/next-authjs-psql-base-template/README.md

 npm run firebase:emulators         # Start Firebase emulators
 ```

+## Deployment Considerations

+**Important Note on Rate Limiting:** The default rate limiting setup uses an in-memory store (`RateLimiterMemory`), which is suitable for development and single-instance deployments.
+For production environments, especially those that are serverless or distributed, you **must** switch to a persistent store like Redis (using `RateLimiterRedis`).
+This project includes Redis in its stack, so integrating it for rate limiting is recommended for production.

 ## ESLint Configuration

 This project uses a modern ESLint setup with the new flat config format (`eslint.config.mjs`).
 The configuration is designed to provide comprehensive linting for TypeScript, React, and Next.js while maintaining good performance.